foundry-rs/starknet-foundry/docs/src/testing/advanced/fuzz-testing.md

 To convert a test to a random fuzz test, simply add arguments to the test function.
 These arguments can then be used in the test body.
-The test will be run many times for different randomly generated values.
+The test will be run many times against different randomly generated values.

 ```rust
 fn sum(a: felt252, b: felt252) -> felt252 {